-The Radiologic Technology Program begins every year in August and is a 21-month continuous program.
-All prospective students are required to meet the admission criteria.
-In addition, all
+The Radiologic Technology Program begins every year in August and is a 21-month continuous program, which generally requires attendance Monday through Friday.
+All prospective students are

 Applications for admission are accepted beginning the first business day in February through the first business day in May.